Helmut Lang and the Art of Total Control

 The Taxi Roof

-And then there’s the gorgeous taxi campaign.
+And then there’s the now iconic taxi campaign.

-Minimalism With Friction
+Minimalism And Friction

-Where contemporary quiet luxury can sometimes drift into neutrality - beige cashmere, anyone? - Lang’s restraint carried tension.
+In 2026, contemporary quiet luxury can sometimes drift into neutrality - beige cashmere, anyone? - Lang’s restraint carried tension.
 It had bite.

 Directing the Gaze